Shopping cart abandonment

 A woman’s perspective by Marieke

-Although hard to imagine for Thijs, shopping is -at least for some- not solely a functional activity.
+Although hard to imagine for some, shopping is not solely a functional activity for everyone.
 Some people just love to shop, even without buying anything.
 These so-called window shoppers take pleasure just in the shopping activity; regardless of them actually buying anything.
-In most cases, these people do not have the budget to ever buy the stuff they’re looking at.
+In most cases, these people don’t have the budget to ever buy the stuff they’re looking at.

-Baymard Institute has compiled 24 different studies and found that the average shopping cart abandonment is a whopping 67.89%!
-So you want to be sure you’ve looked at it from every angle possible for your business.
-So, if at all possible, try to find out why and how people are using your shopping cart.
-This will give you a more total view of things.
+Baymard Institute has compiled 24 different studies and found that the average shopping cart abandonment is a whopping 68.63% (January 14, 2016).
+That’s a lot.
+It shows that you want to be sure you’ve looked at it from every possible angle.